Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Conclusion

 \section{Conclusion}

-In this paper, we provided a comprehensive analysis of the DL-shaped method for the VRPSD.
-In particular, we characterized a superadditivity property of the recourse function that is both necessary and sufficient for the validity of the method.
-We established that this superadditivity property holds under suitable conditions for the DTD policy, and without further assumptions for the OR policy.
-We developed new lower bounds on the OR recourse function based on dynamic programming and introduced new valid inequalities generalizing both the optimality cuts and the LBFs of the original DL-shaped method.
-We proposed a practical implementation of the DL-shaped method under the OR policy.
-Our algorithm outperforms the state-of-the-art B\&C methods from the literature, particularly in instances comprising a small number of long routes.
-Future works on the DL-shaped method for the VRPSD could focus on developing stronger policy-specific bounds, other edge-selection strategies for the E-cuts, and exploring hybrid decomposition strategies to leverage the complementarity of the B\&C and BP\&C methods.
-Our results for the single-vehicle variant of the VRPSD could also motivate the development of DL-shaped methods for stochastic variants of the traveling salesman problem.
+In this paper, we developed a comprehensive analysis of the DL-shaped method for the VRPSD, showing that superadditivity of the recourse function under path concatenation is the structural property that characterizes its validity.
+We established that this property holds under suitable conditions for the DTD policy, and without further assumptions for the OR policy.
+We then introduced the edge-set cuts, a new family of valid inequalities that generalize the original DL-shaped cuts and provide structural advantages over existing valid inequalities for the VRPSD.
+Our implementation of the DL-shaped method under the OR policy achieves state-of-the-art results on instances comprising a small number of long routes, the regime in which B\&C is the leading exact approach.
+We complemented these algorithmic contributions with an asymptotic analysis of the optimal value of the VRPSD.
+We established that the VRPSD and the SDVRP have the same asymptotic per-customer cost, and characterized the worst-case impact of imposing the expected capacity constraints.

+Future work on the DL-shaped method could focus on developing other edge-selection strategies for the E-cuts, possibly building on the relation to partial route-split inequalities established in Theorem~\ref{thm:ecut-prs}.
+A more ambitious direction is the development of hybrid decomposition strategies leveraging the complementarity of the B\&C and BP\&C methods.
+Our results for the single-route variant of the VRPSD could also motivate the development of DL-shaped methods for stochastic variants of the TSP.
+Finally, relaxing the structural assumptions of our framework, by investigating the extent to which superadditivity persists under demand correlation, or by extending the superadditivity property to non-route-based recourse paradigms, defines a natural direction for broadening the applicability of the DL-shaped methodology.